 That does not have a positive impact on recruitment and retention at a time when skilled engineers and technicians can find that there is more money and a more stable family life in industry and commerce rather than in serving in the armed forces.
 A recent report from the pay review body highlighted that people were joining up not for a career, but to be trained to a high standard before moving on to industry.
 They may be “made in the Royal Navy”, but they are progressing their career and enjoying family life in civvy street.

 It was a very good-natured debate, but the Scottish National party can never resist.
-What assessment has he made of retention given that 45% of service personnel in Scotland will be paying a higher rate of tax than their equivalents in England?
+What assessment has the hon.
+Gentleman made of retention given that 45% of service personnel in Scotland will be paying a higher rate of tax than their equivalents in England?

 I will be happy to answer that when I come to that point in my speech.
 The armed forces continuous attitude survey of 2016 reported that the morale of “self, Unit and Service” has also decreased, with 61% of serving personnel thinking that morale was low, and 9% perceiving that it was high.
 Members on both sides of the House have mentioned that.
 Ensuring that retention is high up the Government’s agenda is a serious matter.